 The technique used to create the Kusanagi’s thermo-optical camouflage was particularly brilliant.
 The process manipulates an illustration to produce distortions in combination with its background, without altering the original shape of the image.
 Not only is the idea for this type of camouflage inventive in the context of the story but the technique used to bring it to life is just as savvy.
 It’s been endlessly imitated since, as it’s so believable in the realm of fiction.
 In fact, it’s become the go-to explanation for how cutting-edge camouflage works in just about everything.

 The opening credits sequence was produced by CG director Seichi Tanaka.
 It uses converted computer code and presents it in a language made up of romanised Japanese numbers.
 It’s such a slick idea and when combined with the iconic main theme “Making of Cyborg,” from composer Kenji Kawai, it makes for one of the strongest openings to a film ever.
-The haunting vocals are taken from a wedding song that’s performed to dispel evil influences, with a composition that’s a mixture of Classical Japanese and Bulgarian harmonies.
+The haunting vocals are taken from a wedding chant that’s performed to dispel evil influences, with a composition that’s a mixture of Classical Japanese and Bulgarian harmonies.
 It’s both piercing and memorable, with lyrics that are very fitting for the film’s climax.

 The action scenes are minimal and nuanced, yet powerful as well.
 The development team were sent away for firearms training and this helped them improve the gunfights in the film.
 Small, yet important details were added, such as there being sparks from bullets that ricochet off metal but not from other types of surfaces.
 The firepower in the film’s taken very seriously, especially in the climactic scene where Kusanagi is trying to hold her own against a tank.
 You really feel the impact of the shells from these futuristic guns, which adds to the tension of the narrative.